Lablab: Food in South Asia

 In Bangladesh and West Bengal, the green pods along with the beans, known as śim (Bengali: শিম), are cooked as vegetables or cooked with fish as a curry.

-In Gujarat, lablab is called surti papdi.
+In Gujarat, lablab is called surti papdi or valor.
 In Maharashtra, they are known as val papdi.
 In both states, they are commonly used to make sautéed, spiced vegetable dishes called sabjis.

 In Kerala, it is known as amarakka, avara or amara payar (Malayalam: അമര പയർ).
 The beans as well as the bean pods are used in cooking curries.
 The bean pods are also used (along with spices) for preparing a stir-fried dish known as thoran.

 In Tamil Nadu, it is called avarai or avaraikkaay (Tamil: அவரைக்காய் / அவரை).
 The entire bean is used in cooking dry curries and in sauces/gravies such as sambar.
 The seed alone is used in many recipes and is referred to as mochai (Tamil: மொச்சை / மொச்சைக்கொட்டை).

 In Maharashtra, dry preparations with green masala are often made out of these green beans (ghevda varieties; Shravan ghevda (French beans), bajirao ghevda, ghevda, walwar, pavta sheng) mostly at the end of monsoon season during fasting festivals of Shravan month.

 In Karnataka, the hyacinth bean is made into curry (avarekalu saaru) (ಅವರೆಕಾಳು ಸಾರು), salad (avarekaalu usli), added to upma (avrekaalu uppittu), and as a flavoring to Akki rotti.
 Sometimes the outer peel of the seed is removed and the inner soft part is used for a variety of dishes.
 This form is called hitakubele avarekalu, which means "pressed (hitaku) hyacinth bean," and a curry known as hitikida avarekaalu saaru is made out of the deskinned beans.

 In Telangana and Andhra Pradesh, the bean pods are cut into small pieces and cooked as a spicy curry in the Pongal festival season.
 Sometimes the outer peel of the seed when tender and soaked overnight is removed and the inner soft part is used for a variety of dishes.
 This form is called pitakapappu hanupa/anapa, which means "pressed (pitaku) hyacinth bean, and a curry known as pitikina anapaginjala chaaru/pitaka pappu is made from the deskinned beans and eaten along with bajra bread.